Summary

 1. Identify your niche

 You can also skip ahead if you’ve already identified your target audience (good job!).
-If you haven’t, stay right here, we’re going to talk a bit about how to go about it.
+If you haven’t, stay right here, we’re going to discuss how to go about it.

 Why do I need a target audience?
 Shouldn’t I just sell my book to everyone?